Featured Image: The Everygirl

 When you apologize you acknowledge and take responsibility for any wrongdoing, a proper apology should include remorse for your actions.
 You should also allow space for your partner to be heard after you apologize.

 6. Forgive and Forget

 When you are the person in the relationship who has been wronged, you should allow your partner to apologize.
 You must decide if the offense is something you can forgive and move on from.
 Once you accept the apology, the healthiest thing for your relationship is to forgive and forget.

 Do not hold on to your partner’s mistakes and use them as ammunition later.
-This is unfair to your partner and will create division and distrust.
-If your partner has done something you can truly not forgive, your best bet is to move on.
+This doing is unfair to your partner and will create division and distrust.
+If your partner has done something you can genuinely not forgive, your best bet is to move on.

 7. Plan Regular Date Nights

 It is easy to allow your relationship to get stale.
 Life is busy and time together can quickly become the tasks of daily life.
 One way to keep your relationship healthy is to have fun together.

 Make time to enjoy each other’s company by scheduling regular date nights.
 Keep a standing date on the calendar so that work and family do not keep you from spending quality time together.
 Make sure to mix up your dates with different kinds of activities to keep things interesting.

 RELATED ARTICLE: 12 DINNER RECIPES FOR YOUR NEXT DATE NIGHT

 We all want to know that we are valued.
 One way to improve the quality of your relationship is to let your partner know you are grateful for them.
 This act can happen with a simple thank you, a sweet note or a thank you gift.